A Way of Axion Detection with Mass $10^{-4} \text{-}10^{-3}$eV Using Cylindrical Sample with Low Electric Conductivity: introduction

 In general, such currents are confined within the skin depth $\delta$.
 For highly conductive materials, e.g. $\sigma = 10^4\text{eV}$, the skin depth is extremely small ( $\delta \sim 10^{-5}\text{cm}$ for $m_a=10^{-4}$eV ), restricting the current to a thin surface layer due to the induction effect.
 Additionally, electric field induced in the conducting material is suppressed by the factor $\sqrt{m_a/\sigma}\sim 10^{-4}$, compared with the one induced in vacuum.
 As a result, the electric current is not large enough to be detectable.

-On the other hand, the two suppression factors do not arise for electromagnetic fields interacting with axion, Especially, for the cylinder sample with small conductivity, the induced current mainly flows the bulk, and the resulting electric current $I$ becomes large enough to be detectable at low temperatures ( $T \sim 100\text{mK}$ ).
-We show that when the axion mass $m_a=10^{-4}$eV,
+On the other hand, the two suppression factors do not arise in materials with small conductivity such as semiconductor.
+One is that we have no suppression factor, $\sqrt{m_a/\sigma}$ for the cylinder sample with small conductivity $\sigma=10^{-3}$eV.
+The other one is that the induced current mainly flows the bulk.
+The presence of the bulk current is a distinctive feature of electromagnetic fields coupled with axion.
+The resulting electric current $I$ and power $P$ become large with large sample.
+It would be detectable at low temperatures ( $T \sim 1\text{K}$ ).